e-ago/bitcracker/README.md

 # BitCracker

 BitCracker is the first open source password cracking tool for memory units encrypted with BitLocker (using the password authentication method).
+In the near future, BitCracker will be able to attack the Recovery Key method.

 ## Introduction